zam89/Windows-Defender-Quarantine-File-Decryptor/README.md

 Windows Defender Quarantine File Decryptor
 ===
 This tool is use to decrypt file that been quarantined by Windows Defender.
+The tool developed in Rust.
 It also contains some Python code; as part of my blog - https://blog.khairulazam.net/2023/12/12/extracting-quarantine-files-from-windows-defender/

 How to Compile
 ===